-A student may repeat a course for the purpose of raising a grade by re-taking that course at UMHB.
+If a Graduate Program requires a student to repeat a course, the student may raise the grade for that course.
 However, while the highest grade earned will be used to compute the grade point average, all grades will remain on the transcript.
 Re-taking courses at other institutions that were initially taken at UMHB may satisfy degree requirements but the UMHB course grade will remain on the transcript.